 There are many potential causes of PTSL.
-One is bacterial canker and another is nematodes (worms) around the roots.
-These worms feed on the roots and you can’t see them with a naked eye.
+One is a bacterial canker, and another is nematodes (worms) around the roots.
+These worms feed on the roots, and you can’t see them with a naked eye.
 Shoddy pruning and freeze damage are also possible causes; any mix of these can cause your tree to have a PTSL.

 The best solution for PTSL is to strengthen the tree as much as you can.
 Protect it from the elements and give it plenty of nutrients.
 Test the soil and inspect the tree for damage as often as you can.
 You should also contact the tree vendor for advice.

 How Much Water Does an Ornamental Peach Tree Need?

 Use 20–40 gallons of water a month for first-year trees.
 That’s when the ornamental peach trees need the most water, but too much water, later on, can cause brown rot.
 Use either sprinkler spraying every 2–3 weeks or daily drip irrigation for older trees.